Showing posts with label My Korean Kitchen. Show all posts

 Garnish with red chili pepper and chopped leaks, it is ready to serve.
 Braised fish goes well with rice~ and it's one of the "rice thief" dish that I like!
 It is easy to make than I expect, now I can make it whenever I feel like craving it.

+May 2021.
 Just like previous years, I prepared Korean birthday meal for him on his actual birthday.
 Miyeok-guk which is a must on birthday morning, japchae for longevity, grilled mackerel, siguemchi namul and grapes.
-But, this will be my last time preparing a Korean birthday meal.
+However, this is my last time preparing a Korean birthday meal.

 Ingredient: